Edgarhv/Credit_Risk_Analysis/README.md

 - Easy Ensemble AdaBoost Classifier results: the accuracy score is 91.7% the precision is 99% and the recall is 94%
 ![img](https://github.com/Edgarhv/Credit_Risk_Analysis/blob/6b345950fc0956f286a38b8f43f44171ee770246/Resources/Easy%20Ensemble%20AdaBoost%20Classifier.png)

+# Summary

+Easy Ensemble has the best balance of all the models because of its high accuracy score and good balance of precision and recall scores.
+On the other hand, The models  Naive, SMOTE, and Cluster centroids, there are not the best, because they have very low accuracy-test points.